-4.1 The Feynman-Kăc Formula
+4.1 The Feynman-Kǎc Formula

 Theorem 4.1.
-Suppose that a, b and g are smooth and bounded functions.
+Suppose that a, b and g are differentiable to any order and these derivatives are bounded.
 Let X be the solution of the stochastic differential equation, and let u(x,t) = E[g(X(T))|X(t) = x].
 Then u is the solution of the Kolmogorov backward equation